-Report cards are viewable on Skyward following the close of the nine-week period.
-Report cards will be mailed to parents through written request.
-Any problems concerning grades on report cards by either student or parent should first be brought to the attention of the teacher.
+Progress reports are viewable on Skyward following the close of the nine-week period.
+Report Cards will be viewable at the end of each semester.
+Report cards will be mailed to parents only through written request.
+Any problems concerning grades on progress reports and/or report cards by either student or parent should first be brought to the attention of the teacher.
 If a problem still exists, then contact the principal.
 Parents/students should not contact board members or the Superintendent concerning grades.
 If the problem cannot be resolved with the teacher or principal, the parent/student may request to be placed on the board agenda for the next board meeting.
 Requests should be made through the principal's office.

-A special invitation is extended to the parents/guardians of Auburn students to visit the schools and teachers during or shortly after the first grading period.
+A special invitation is extended to the parents/guardians of Auburn students to visit the schools and teachers during or shortly after the first progress report.
 The times are published in the newspaper, and the students are asked to inform their parents.
-Appointments are scheduled for high school and junior high school parents during the designated conference days.
+Appointments are scheduled for high school and junior high school parents during designated conference days.